Ak47-369/bookticket-user-service/README.md

 ## API Endpoints

-The service's endpoints are exposed through the API Gateway.
+The service's endpoints are exposed through the API Gateway and are organized by their required access level.

 ### Public Authentication Endpoints
-These endpoints are used for user registration and login and are publicly accessible.
+*(No authentication required)*

--   `POST /api/v1/auth/register`: Creates a new user account.
+-   `POST /api/v1/auth/register`: Creates a new user account with the default `USER` role.
 -   `POST /api/v1/auth/login`: Authenticates a user with their email and password and returns a JWT upon success.

 ### Secured User Endpoints
-These endpoints require a valid JWT in the `Authorization` header for access.
+*(Requires authentication - for a user to manage their own account)*

 -   `GET /api/v1/users/me`: Retrieves the profile information for the currently authenticated user.
+-   `POST /api/v1/users/me/change-password`: Allows the currently authenticated user to change their own password by providing their current and new passwords.

+### Administrative Endpoints
+*(Requires authentication and `ADMIN` role)*

+-   `POST /api/v1/admin/users`: Creates a new user with a specified set of roles (e.g., `ADMIN`, `THEATER_OWNER`).
+This is for administrative use only.
+-   `GET /api/v1/users`: Fetches a list of all users in the system.
 -   `GET /api/v1/users/{id}`: Retrieves the public profile information for any user by their ID.
--   `GET /api/v1/users`: Fetches a list of all users.
-(Requires `ADMIN` role).
--   `DELETE /api/v1/users/{id}`: Deletes a user account.
-(Requires `ADMIN` role).
+-   `DELETE /api/v1/users/{id}`: Deletes a user account by their ID.